edmondtam1/rails-ticketing-system/README.md

-# Project and ticketing management system
+# Project and ticketing management system :ticket:

 This is a ticketing project using Rails and hosted on [Heroku](https://ticketing-app-et.herokuapp.com/).

 Users can launch projects, and each project can have many tickets.
 These tickets come with a status and an assigned user.